the French flag Immanuel Kant

 The statue of Kant in Königsberg

-Kant is the first historical example of a great philosopher providing university teaching.
-He taught a variety of subjects, from moral philosophy to mathematics, from the art of fireworks to the science of fortifications.
+Kant is the first notable example of a great philosopher teaching at a university.
+He covered a remarkable range of subjects, from moral philosophy to mathematics, from the art of fireworks to the science of fortifications.

-He lived by an immutable timetable, set like a metronome: he started work at 5am, ate dinner at 12.45pm, and on his daily walk, he always took the same route, reaching this or that street at the same time every day, so that some of the city's inhabitants set their watches at the sight of him.
-Finally, he went to bed at ten o'clock every night.
+He lived by an unwavering timetable, as regular as clockwork: he began work at five in the morning, dined at a quarter to one, and took his daily walk along the same route at the same hour every day — so reliably that some of the city's inhabitants set their watches by the sight of him.
+He retired to bed at ten o'clock each night without exception.

-He never left his native region, but in his own way he was open to the world, as he followed political news every day, particularly the unrest linked to the French Revolution, and entertained many friends for dinner, as well as strangers.
+He never left his native region, yet he was open to the world in his own way: he followed political events closely each day, particularly developments surrounding the French Revolution, and regularly entertained friends and strangers alike at dinner.

-Only twice did he alter his daily routine: once to procure a copy of Rousseau's Social Contract, and again when he received news of the early successes of the French Revolution.
+He deviated from his routine on only two occasions: once to obtain a copy of Rousseau's The Social Contract, and again on receiving news of the early successes of the French Revolution.

-In 1762, he first heard of Rousseau's works.
-After reading Emile, or On Education and Julie or the New Heloise, he was immediately seduced by his thought, and the bust of the French philosopher was the only ornament on his desk until the end.
+In 1762, he first came across Rousseau's work.
+Having read Émile, or On Education and Julie, or the New Heloise, he was immediately won over, and the bust of the French philosopher remained the sole ornament on his desk until the end of his life.

-His thinking then took an important turn: he moved away from physical questions to focus instead on moral philosophy.
-While he was strongly influenced by Rousseau, he was also influenced by Hume.
+His thinking then underwent an important shift: he turned away from questions of natural science to focus on moral philosophy.
+Rousseau was a powerful influence, as was Hume.

-In 1764 he refused a professorship in poetic art.
+In 1764, he declined a professorship in poetic art.

-In 1766, he obtained an additional post, that of sub-librarian at the Court library, a job he would hold for six years.
+In 1766, he took on an additional post as sub-librarian at the Court library, a position he held for six years.

-In 1770, he was made a full professor following the publication of his third Dissertation: Of the Sensible and Intelligible Form and Principles of the World.
+In 1770, he was appointed full professor following the publication of his third dissertation: Of the Sensible and Intelligible Form and Principles of the World.

-He then began writing the Critique of Pure Reason, his most famous work.
+He then began work on the Critique of Pure Reason, his most celebrated work.

 Eleven years later, in 1781, the Critique was published.

-This masterpiece, which revolutionised the theory of knowledge and put an end to the supremacy of metaphysics, initially met with little interest.
-This led Kant to rework it and propose a second version in 1787.
+This masterpiece, which transformed the theory of knowledge and challenged the supremacy of metaphysics, initially attracted little attention.
+Kant therefore revised it and published a second edition in 1787.

-From this point onwards, his thought took a third and final, fundamental turn: this was the critical period.
+From this point his thought entered a third and final decisive phase: the critical period.

-Professionally, he was appointed a member of the Royal Academy of Science and Letters in Berlin.
-He also became rector of the University of Königsberg.
+On the professional front, he was elected a member of the Royal Academy of Science and Letters in Berlin and appointed rector of the University of Königsberg.

-Philosophically, he was already immersed in a new project: writing the Critique of Practical Reason, then the Critique of the Power of Judgment.
+Philosophically, he was already at work on a new project: the Critique of Practical Reason, followed by the Critique of the Power of Judgment.

-These two works appeared respectively in 1788, then in 1790.
-They would have a profound influence on moral philosophy and aesthetics.
+These two works appeared in 1788 and 1790 respectively, and would exert a lasting influence on moral philosophy and aesthetics.

-This was a very prolific period, as he also wrote other major works such as Perpetual Peace: A Philosophical Sketch (1795), or the Groundwork of the Metaphysics of Morals (in 1797).
+This was an exceptionally productive period: he also wrote major works such as Perpetual Peace: A Philosophical Sketch (1795) and the Groundwork of the Metaphysics of Morals (1797).

-He reduced his teaching, due to censorship by the Prussian government, and then ended it for good, for health reasons.
+He gradually reduced his teaching owing to censorship by the Prussian government, and eventually gave it up altogether for reasons of health.

-Kant, small and puny, was obsessed with his health.
-He went so far as to invent a fastening system for his silk stockings, so that they would not impede the circulation of blood in his legs.
+Kant, slight and frail in build, was preoccupied with his health.
+He went so far as to devise a fastening system for his silk stockings to prevent them from impeding the circulation of blood in his legs.

-He cherished the idea of living as long as possible.
-He kept a register of people he knew who died before him.
-He believed that his well-regulated lifestyle was the secret of his longevity; and in fact, it was rare in his day to live to be eighty, as he did.
+He was deeply attached to the idea of living as long as possible, and kept a register of acquaintances who predeceased him.
+He believed that his well-ordered way of life was the secret of his longevity — and indeed, reaching the age of eighty was a rare achievement in his day.

 He died in 1804 in Königsberg and was buried in the city's cathedral.
-His last words were Es ist gut ("It is well so").
+His last words were Es ist gut ("It is well").

 Dissertation on the Form and Principles of the Sensible and the Intelligible World